The Wistar Institute is dedicated to basic biomedical research that answers fundamental questions related to cancer and infectious disease.

-The mission of The Wistar Institute Cancer Center is to merge basic, translational and disease-relevant cancer research in a single scientific continuum that produces advances in cancer prevention, diagnosis and therapy.
+The mission of the Ellen and Ronald Caplan Cancer Center is to merge basic, translational and disease-relevant cancer research in a single scientific continuum that produces advances in cancer prevention, diagnosis and therapy.

 Vaccine & Immunotherapy Center

 The Institute’s work in immunology, virology, and other research disciplines improve public health around the globe through the creation of new vaccines for some of the most dangerous and widespread diseases.
 Building on the most recent advances in vaccine and immunotherapy technology, the Center also develops novel immunotherapeutic strategies for the treatment of cancer.

 Center for Systems and Computational Biology

 The Center for Systems and Computational Biology (CSCB) is an interdisciplinary unit that bridges the Institute’s research programs, provides space and resources to encourage scientific interactions, and allows for more efficient use of centralized computational and other advanced technological platforms.